 SK Telecom Open Source Contribution Rules

-SK Telecom respects the value of collaborating with the open source community and, to that end, encourages its members to contribute to external open source projects.
-However, there are several rules that must be followed to protect SK Telecom’s intellectual property and to prevent unintentional copyright infringement.
+SK Telecom respects the value of collaborating with the open source community and encourages its members to contribute to external open source projects.
+However, there are several rules to follow in order to protect SK Telecom’s intellectual property and to prevent unintentional copyright infringement.

 Obtain Approval

-From a copyright perspective, open source contribution grants the open source project the right to modify, use, and distribute the author’s work.
-In some cases, you may even have to assign your copyright to the open source project.
-Generally, however, the copyright of works created during employment is owned by the employer.
-That is, works created by SK Telecom members are owned by SK Telecom.
-A member contributing a work to open source at their own discretion can create unnecessary copyright infringement issues.
+From a copyright perspective, an open source contribution grants the project the right to modify, use, and distribute the author’s work.
+In some cases you may even have to assign your copyright to the project.
+Generally, the copyright of works created during employment is owned by the employer, so works created by SK Telecom members are owned by SK Telecom.
+Contributing at your own discretion can create unnecessary copyright-infringement issues.

-Therefore, if there is an open source project you want to contribute to, follow the review request and approval process before your first contribution, in accordance with SK Telecom’s open source contribution policy.
+Therefore, if there is a project you want to contribute to, follow the review request and approval steps in the Contribution Process before your first contribution.

 Contribute Only Code You Have the Right to Contribute

-Contribute only code you have the right to contribute.
-That is, contribute code you wrote yourself.
-You must not contribute third-party code at your own discretion.
+Contribute only code you wrote yourself.
+Do not contribute third-party code at your own discretion.

 Be Careful About Disclosing Intellectual Property

-Do not contribute code or documents where there is a concern about disclosing the company’s intellectual property, such as sensitive information or patents.
+Do not contribute code or documents that risk disclosing the company’s intellectual property, such as sensitive information or patents.
+If the code contains a company patent, confirm whether the patent may be contributed under the project’s open source license.
+If anything is unclear, contact OSRB.

 Do Not Contribute Substandard Code

 Do not contribute substandard code.
-This can affect the company’s reputation.
+It can affect the company’s reputation.

 Be Careful When Signing a CLA

-Some open source projects require all contributors to sign a CLA (Contributor License Agreement).
-This is an agreement that seeks contributors’ consent in order to reduce copyright disputes that may arise as the project manages works from many contributors.
-Projects led by large companies typically require signing a CLA.
+Some projects require all contributors to sign a CLA (Contributor License Agreement).
+This agreement reduces copyright disputes that may arise as a project manages works from many contributors.
+Projects led by large companies typically require one.

-CLAs differ from project to project, but they mainly contain agreement to the following.
+CLAs differ from project to project, but they mainly ask you to agree to the following.

-- I (or my company) have the right to contribute the contribution I am about to contribute to the project.
-(That is, I am the author of this contribution.)
+• I (or my company) have the right to contribute this contribution (that is, I am its author).

-- I (or my company) grant the project the authority to change the license in the future as needed.
+• I (or my company) grant the project the authority to change the license in the future.

-In addition, although it is rare, some CLAs require agreement to the following condition.
+In rare cases, some CLAs also require agreement to the following.

-- I (or my company), upon contributing my contribution, assign my copyright to the project or the project's managing organization.
+• I (or my company) assign my copyright to the project or its managing organization upon contributing.

 Use Your Company Email